Prem01-cyber/RHEL/notes.md

     - `-x` -> Maximum password age
     - `-i` -> Inactive
   - `chage -E 2025-12-31 bob` -> Sets the password expiration date for the user bob
+  - `chage -d 0 bob` -> Forces the user bob to change the password on next login
   - `chage -l bob` -> Displays the password properties for the user bob
   - `chage anna` -> **interactive** way of changing password properties

+- `date -d "+90 days" +%F` -> Displays the date after 90 days

 ## Creating a user environement
 - When a user logs in, the shell reads the configuration files and sets the environment variables.